xvdp/torchvision_extra/README.md

 torchvision functions and not included in torchvision, including standalone version of nms included with https://github.com/facebookresearch/maskrcnn-benchmark

+CURRENT STATUS: broken because of rename.
+Will be fixed momentarily; then this note will diassappear

 I needed non maximum suppression outside the scope of maskrcnn so I extracted the nms portion of the code and exposed the functions:

 ```